leanprover/vscode-lean4/README.md

 - Goal support, with the ability to display the goal at the current position.
 - Basic auto-completion support
-- Diagnostics support, dispalying errors, information & warnings.
+- Diagnostics support, displaying errors, information & warnings.

 ### 0.3.0